CrowdStrike (NASDAQ:CRWD) Releases Q2 2023 Earnings Guidance

 CrowdStrike (NASDAQ:CRWD – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.27-$0.28 for the period, compared to the consensus estimate of $0.24.
 The company issued revenue guidance of $512.70 million-$516.80 million, compared to the consensus revenue estimate of $509.35 million.CrowdStrike also updated its FY 2023 guidance to $1.18-$1.22 EPS.

-CrowdStrike (NASDAQ:CRWD – Get Rating) last released its quarterly earnings data on Thursday, June 2nd.
-The company reported $0.31 earnings per share for the quarter, beating the consensus estimate of $0.23 by $0.08.
-CrowdStrike had a negative net margin of 11.08% and a negative return on equity of 15.05%.
-The firm had revenue of $487.83 million during the quarter, compared to analysts’ expectations of $464.35 million.
-During the same period in the previous year, the company earned ($0.14) earnings per share.
-The firm’s quarterly revenue was up 61.1% on a year-over-year basis.
-As a group, analysts expect that CrowdStrike will post -0.89 earnings per share for the current year.

-In other CrowdStrike news, CFO Burt W. Podbere sold 13,282 shares of the firm’s stock in a transaction dated Monday, March 21st.
-The shares were sold at an average price of $200.42, for a total transaction of $2,661,978.44.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Shawn Henry sold 20,839 shares of the firm’s stock in a transaction dated Tuesday, April 19th.
+In related news, insider Shawn Henry sold 20,839 shares of the company’s stock in a transaction dated Tuesday, April 19th.
 The shares were sold at an average price of $228.02, for a total transaction of $4,751,708.78.
 Following the transaction, the insider now directly owns 191,046 shares in the company, valued at approximately $43,562,308.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO George Kurtz sold 75,801 shares of the company’s stock in a transaction dated Monday, March 21st.
+The shares were sold at an average price of $200.92, for a total transaction of $15,229,936.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 170,458 shares of company stock worth $35,634,355 in the last ninety days.
-6.82% of the stock is currently owned by insiders.
+Over the last 90 days, insiders sold 170,458 shares of company stock worth $35,634,355.
+Insiders own 6.82% of the company’s stock.

 CrowdStrike Company Profile (Get Rating)